-Query & visualize your graph
+Query and visualize your graph

 This section will briefly cover how to use Cypher to query the graph created in the previous section.
-For a detailed guide on using Cypher in Kùzu and to see all the available functions, see the Cypher manual.
+For a detailed guide on using Cypher in Kuzu and to see all the available functions, see the Cypher manual.

 Query interfaces

-There are three ways you can query an existing Kùzu database:
+There are three ways you can query an existing Kuzu database:

-- CLI: Write Cypher queries directly in the Kùzu CLI shell
+- CLI: Write Cypher queries directly in the Kuzu CLI shell.

-- Kùzu Explorer: Interactively write and run Cypher queries using Kùzu Explorer, a web-based query interface that also provides graph visualization
+- Kuzu Explorer: Interactively write and run Cypher queries using Kuzu Explorer, a web-based query interface that also provides graph visualization.

 Cypher introduction

-Open database in Kùzu Explorer
+Open a database in Kuzu Explorer

-Run the appropriate version of Kùzu Explorer via Docker as follows:
+Run the appropriate version of Kuzu Explorer via Docker as follows:

-Visualize nodes and rels
+Visualize nodes and relationships

 clause.

-Match nodes of a particular label
+Match nodes by label

 You can match on a particular node label using its table name as shown below: